EliasKramer/Blog/README.md

 # This is my Blog Page

-This Project is still a Work in Progress.
+This project is still a work in progress.
 When find some time I'll finish it.